Kirity/cicd-pieline-as-code-demo/README.md

 # Prerequisite
 1. An existing AWS account.
+2. Previous understaning of services related to Developer Tools
-2. Existing codebase for the Lambda function.
+3. Existing codebase for the Lambda function.
 In this example an existing project [print-s3-buckets-lambda](https://github.com/Kirity/print-s3-buckets-lambda) is used.

 # Architecture